promesoft/KicadJE-MidiToCV/README.md

 # Kicad-MidiToCV
 Midi to CV in Eurorack or as standalone

+## Physical Construction
+### Single board
+The board can be used as is for a prototype development of MIDI to CV
+### Split board option

 ## Base Construction
 Arduino Nano based Controller and MIDI decoder.